 - “Activity X requires skills I would like to think I have, but don’t really have lots of patience for (example: Sorting lots of details).”

-(It can sometimes help to use the external questions to follow up on internal questions, and vice-versa.)
+Note: It can sometimes help to use the external questions to follow up on internal questions, and vice-versa.

 If one of these phrases seems to help you, immediately pursue that line of thinking and feel free to abandon the other phrases, or come back later as needed.

-If none of these phrases seems to help you, and if other frameworks don’t seem to help either, you may wish to consult your intuition on the matter or otherwise try to figure out if your psychology knows something about the situation that you don’t.
+If none of these phrases seems to help you, and if other frameworks don’t seem to help either, you may wish to consult your intuition on the matter or otherwise try to figure out if your less-conscious psychology knows something about the situation that hasn’t become clear yet.

 Introduction to than Ward Flen, lang whem →